-The liver function test (LFT) is a blood test which measures the levels of several substances (enzymes and proteins) that are excreted by the liver.
+A liver function test (LFT) is a blood test that measures the levels of several substances (enzymes and proteins) excreted by your liver.
 Levels that are higher or lower than normal can indicate liver problems.

 - The liver function test (LFT) is also called a hepatic function panel (hepatic refers to the liver).

-- To perform a liver function test, a blood sample is drawn from a vein in the arm, and collected in a tube.
+- To perform a liver function test, a blood sample is drawn from a vein in your arm and collected in a tube.
 This tube is sent to the laboratory for analysis.

 What is a liver function test (LFT)?

-The liver function test measures the levels of different substances (enzymes and proteins) that are excreted by the liver such as:
+The liver function test measures the levels of different substances (enzymes and proteins) excreted by your liver, such as:

 - alanine aminotransferase (ALT)